jtq/isomengine/README.md

 ## Introduction

 Click on the board (green spaces) to move the player object around.
-Click on objects to interact with them (currently only outputs console messages identifying the action and object).
+Click on objects to interact with them (currently just shows an alert identifying the action and object).

 ## Motivation